 SPACE 3.0 aims to fill this gap.

-Our mission is to help preserve the history of spaceflight, assist entrepreneurs, promote STEM initiatives,
+Our mission is to help preserve the history of spaceflight, empower entrepreneurs and visionaries, promote STEM initiatives,

 and increase awareness of space and its benefits.